noClaps/gallery/README.md

     ```sh
     bun run build
     ```

     This will build the site and place it in `dist/`.

 ## Licenses

-All of the code in this repository is under the [0BSD license](./LICENSE), unless specified otherwise.

 All of the photos in this repository are licensed under the [CC0-1.0 license](./src/assets/LICENSE).